Inequality and health inequities

 This story was recently updated with new data.
 Every year in NYC between 2017 and 2019 (The most recent data available.
 See all recorded years of health impacts data here), fine particulate matter pollution from motor …

-Imagine your child has asthma.
+Since we published this data story, some data in it have been updated.
+Get updated data on: Economic conditions Imagine your child has asthma.
 One summer night, a powerful storm rolls in and knocks the power out.
-Your child starts to have trouble breathing.
-Usually, you’d use a home nebulizer, an electric machine that turns liquid …
+Your child …